EthanPeters96/FlavorVault/README.md

 # FlavorVault

-Welcome to FlavorVault, the ultimate recipe hub for young adults!
+Welcome to FlavorVault, the ultimate recipe database for all ages.
 Discover easy, delicious recipes that make cooking fun and accessible.
 From quick weeknight dinners to impressive dishes for special occasions, FlavorVault has something for everyone.
 Join our community and start your culinary adventure today!

-### Link to live site : [FlavorVault](https://github.com/EthanPeters96/FlavorVault)
+### Link to live site : [FlavorVault](#)

 ## User Experience (UX)

 ### Initial Discussion

-FlavorVault is a online recipe page that is focused towards young adults who are looking to step up there cooking game from home and create easy yet tasty meals, without breaking a sweat.
+FlavorVault is a online recipe database that is focused towards all ages who are looking to step up there cooking game from home and create easy yet tasty meals, without breaking a sweat.

+The site is designed to be a simple and easy to use recipe database that allows users to add, view, edit and delete recipes.

 ### User Stories